mlfkhf/BMSSTV/README_EN.md

 - **midifile**
   **Copyright (c) 2015 Craig Stuart Sapp**
-  Licensed under the MIT License.
+  Licensed under the `MIT License`.
 See the LICENSE file in its repository for full details.
   GitHub: https://github.com/craigsapp/midifile

 - **CLI11**
   **Copyright (c) 2017 Henry Schreiner**
-  Licensed under the BSD 3-Clause License.
+  Licensed under the `BSD 3-Clause License`.
 See the LICENSE file in its repository for full details.
   GitHub: https://github.com/CLIUtils/CLI11

 - **stb**
   **Copyright (c) 2017 Sean Barrett**
-  Licensed under the BSD 3-Clause License.
+  Licensed under the `MIT License`.
 See the LICENSE file in its repository for full details.
   GitHub: https://github.com/nothings/stb

 Thank you to the authors of the above projects!
 Long live open source!